User consent and third-party applications

 Skipping consent for first-party applications

 Only first-party applications can skip the consent dialog, assuming the resource server they are trying to access on behalf of the user has the "Allow Skipping User Consent" option enabled.

 Consent can't be skipped on localhost

 Note that this option only allows verifiable first-party applications to skip consent at the moment.
 As

 localhost is never a verifiable first-party (because any malicious application may run on

 localhost for a user), Auth0 will always display the consent dialog for applications running on

 localhost regardless of whether they are marked as first-party applications.
 During development, you can work around this by modifying your

 /etc/hosts file to add an entry such as the following:

 Since third-party applications are assumed to be untrusted, they are not able to skip consent dialogs.

 When performing a Resource Owner Password Credentials exchange, there is no consent dialog involved.
 During a password exchange, the user provides their password to the application directly, which is equivalent to granting the application full access to the user's account.

 Forcing users to provide consent

 When redirecting to /authorize, the

 prompt=consent parameter will force users to provide consent, even if they have an existing user grant for that application and requested scopes.

 Customizing the consent dialog

-As of today the consent dialog UI cannot be customized or set to a custom domain.
-We plan to implement this in future releases.
+The consent dialog UI cannot be customized or set to a custom domain.